-A 97in OLED would be an impressive sight to behold at the best of times, but LG has taken things one step further at CES 2023 with its new OLED TV M3 by making it (practically) completely wireless.
+A 97in OLED would be an impressive sight to behold at the best of times, but LG has taken things one step further at CES 2023.
+Its new OLED TV M3 goes (practically) completely wireless, banishing cable clutter from your home theatre set-up.

-It’s all thanks to a clever Zero Connect box, which acts in a similar fashion to Samsung’s One Connect box by happily accepting all cabled inputs from consoles, set-top boxes and more, to prevent your gorgeous new TV from having a million wires dangling out of it.
+It’s all thanks to a clever Zero Connect box, which acts in a similar fashion to Samsung’s One Connect box.
+It happily accepts all cabled inputs from consoles, set-top boxes and more, to prevent your gorgeous new TV from having a million wires dangling out of it.

-Unlike its Samsung rival though, LG has taken things one step further by making its box capable of wirelessly transmitting video and audio to its new TV, which means that you can place it out of sight anywhere in a room for the ultimate in flexible TV placement.
+Unlike its Samsung rival though, LG has taken things one step further with the M3.
+Its box is capable of wirelessly transmitting video and audio to its new TV.
+It means that you can place LG’s box out of sight anywhere in a room for the ultimate in flexible TV placement with the M3.
 Though you’ll presumably still need a power cable to plug it in — unlike the newly announced battery-powered Displace TV.

 It’s all thanks to a specially designed algorithm that instantly identifies the optimal transmission path from the Zero Connect Box to the TV.
 It’s clever enough to detect changes on the fly (like a person or a pet strolling across the room), before making instant adjustments accordingly.
 The box’s antenna can also be adjusted to accurately align with the TV’s chosen location.